 Educators can leave space within the discussion for students to add claims from research.
 Or educators may display only one side of the argument, then ask students to research and write opposing claims while using sources to support ideas.
 As students are tasked to actively engage with the lesson content, this results in meaningful learning.

-Using Kialo Edu to promote active collaboration
+4. Use Kialo discussions to promote active collaboration

 Collaboration can maximize the benefits of active learning by increasing students’ motivation as they work toward a team goal.
 It also exposes students to a range of perspectives, so they can practice responding respectfully.
 Moreover, students can increase their learning progress when using such collaborative approaches.